8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 This reveals the notion of spending less, earning more, or both.

-Some might say compounding is the biggest addition, but this isn't the space for that complexity and debate.
+Some might say compounding has the greatest impact, but this isn't the space for that complexity and debate.
 It'll be covered in a later section.
 Further, compounding falls under the "making more" part.
 But let's start with spending less as we tend to have more control over that.

 A recommended precursor to spending less (and most things) is to get an idea of where you are, also known as tracking.
 Capture how much short-term assets you spend (the brownie you eat) and why you spent it.
 Focus on the categories you spend the most on and see if you can reduce or eliminate them.

-The plate gets smaller and the brownie may increase in volume.
+The plate gets smaller, and the brownie may increase in volume.

-The truth about making more is that not every employer or client will increase your income yearly.
+The truth about making more is that not every employer or client will increase your income annually.
 There aren’t mechanisms that cause regular increases.
 Sometimes, you must advocate for yourself or change how you earn income; otherwise, you are taking a pay cut because some aspects of the plate don't care about your situation.
 The volume of the brownie remains the same, but the plate gets bigger.

 This is one reason I include liabilities in the portfolio.
 Paying off liabilities takes a bite of the brownie while making the plate proportionally smaller.
-It doesn't actually change the proportion of the portfolio.
+However, it doesn't actually change the proportion of the portfolio.

 I have 5,000 USD in liabilities.
 I have 5,000 USD in short-term assets.
 My ratio is 50:50.
 I spend 4,000 USD from short-term assets to pay a liability.
-Now, my liabilities are 1,000 USD and my short-term assets are 1,000 USD; still 50:50.
+My liabilities are 1,000 USD, and my short-term assets are 1,000 USD; still 50:50.

 To change the allocation, we must change something else; spend less, earn more or both.